 - A few weeks later, tiny green disc-like seedlings will appear on the surface.
 In the next few months, these discs will grow into small fern leaves.

-- When the leaves have grown enough that you can handle them, transplant the babies into individual pots and continue to grow without a protective cover.
+- When the leaves have grown enough that you can handle them, transplant the babies into individual pots and continue to grow them without a protective cover.

 If you have provided acceptable conditions, as we have described in the article, cultivating kangaroo fern will be an effortless pleasure.